ollimca/markdown-cv/index.md

 ## _Research_

 ## Ongoing projects
-- Missing endogenous variables in conditional moment restriction models.
-Joint with A. Kostyrka and G. Tripathi. _Under review._
 - The archer in the mist.
 Joint with L. Panaccione. _Under review._
 - Sempiarametric indirect inference for binary dynamic panel data.
 Joint with F. Galli.